 Restricted energy intake

-A person with Anorexia is unable to maintain what is considered to be a normal and healthy weight.
+A person with AN is unable to maintain what is considered to be a normal and healthy weight.
 They could also have lost a considerable amount of weight in a short period of time.

 A fear of gaining weight